marmelab/ng-admin/doc/Configuration-reference.md

 ]);
 ```

-`referenced_lists` fields render the same in all contexts: as a datagrid.
+As such, a `referenced_lists` field is the opposite of a `reference` field. `referenced_lists` fields are not editable (because the relationship is the other entity's responsibility), so they render the same in all contexts: as a datagrid.
 However, they are only useful in `showView` and `editionView` (you can't display a datagrid in a datagrid, so this excludes the `listView`, and you can't fetch related entities to a non-existent entity, so this excludes the `creationView`).
 For that field, ng-admin fetches the related entities in a single query with a filter:

 ```
 GET /posts/456 <= get the main entity
-GET /comments?_filters={post_id:456}&_page=1 <= get the values for the referenced entity
+GET /comments?_filters={"post_id":456}&_page=1 <= get the values for the referenced entity
 ```

 The `referenced_list` type specializes the `Field` type, so it supports the same `label`, `order`, `map`, `list` & `validation` options.
 Additional options are: